January’s Birthstone: Garnet

-The opal has been described as containing the wonders of the sky’s sparkling rainbows, fireworks, lightening, and the gentler fire of the ruby, the rich purple of the amethyst, the sea-green of the emerald.
+The opal has been described as containing the wonders of the sky’s sparkling rainbows, fireworks, lightning, and the gentler fire of the ruby, the rich purple of the amethyst, the sea-green of the emerald.
 Opal’s lore is as colorful as the opal itself.
 The ancient Greeks felt that the opal gave foresight and the gift of prophecy to the wearer.
 The Romans believed opal was the symbol of hope and purity.
 Opal also provided the spirit of truth and the perfection of beauty.
 In the Middle Ages opal was worn to preserve blond hair.
 Also opal was thought to lose its luster when its owner died of the plague.
 The Arabs believed opal to be a gift from heaven that would fall in the flashes of lightening.
 Care should be taken to protect it from scratches, sharp blows, household chemicals, and extreme temperature changes.
 To maintain the brilliance of opal, it should be wiped clean with a soft cloth.
 Tourmaline is also used as a birthstone for October.

 November’s Birthstones: Topaz and Citrine

 Topaz symbolizes good fortune and longevity.
 According to legend, this golden stone possesses the power to cure many diseases.